zhtk/csboring/readme.md

 * interpreter - interpreter of my own imperative programming language.
 Implemeted in haskell
 * java - code written during Object Programming course at the beginning of my studies
 * latte - compiler for Java alike language.
 Don't read the source code, it will rip your eyes out
+* ldi - a bit of Z3 solver and Coq programs
 * linux_driver - Monter device driver for Linux
 * linux_elf - C library for modifying program image during runtime.
 It intercept calls to specified functions
 * linux_pipes - simple program using linux pipes to parse and execute RPN